Graduate Academic Policies

 Code of Academic and Scholarly Integrity

-Monroe College is an academic community.
+Monroe University is an academic community.
 Its fundamental purpose is the pursuit of knowledge in preparation for a career and for life.
 Essential to the success of this educational mission is a commitment to the principles of academic integrity.
-Every member of the college community is responsible for upholding the highest standards of honesty at all times.
-Students, as members of the community, are also responsible for adhering to the principles and spirit of the following Code of Academic and Scholarly Integrity.
+Every member of the college community (whether Onsite, Virtual, or Online) is responsible for upholding the highest standards of honesty at all times.
+The use of integrity software (such as plagiarism checkers, lockdown programs, etc.) helps to ensure this adherence.
+With this in mind, students should be aware that all papers will be scanned and tests monitored, and they may be required to download applicable software.
+As members of the college community, all students are responsible for adhering to the principles and spirit of the following Code of Academic and Scholarly Integrity.

 Activities that have the effect or intention of interfering with education, pursuit of knowledge, or fair evaluation of a student’s performance are prohibited.
 Examples of such activities include, but are not limited to, the following definitions:

-- Cheating: Using or attempting to use unauthorized assistance, material, or study aids in examinations or other academic work or preventing, or attempting to prevent, another from using authorized assistance, material, or study aids.
-Example: using a cheat sheet in a quiz or exam, altering a graded exam and resubmitting it for a better grade, using an electronic device to obtain assistance during an examination, etc.
+A. Cheating: Using or attempting to use unauthorized assistance, material, or study aids in examinations or other academic work or preventing, or attempting to prevent, another from using authorized assistance, material, or study aids.
+Examples: using AI bots (e.g., ChatGPT, Google Bard, Bing AI, etc.) without permission; using a cheat sheet in a quiz or exam, altering a graded exam and resubmitting it for a better grade, using an electronic device to obtain assistance during an examination, etc.

-- Plagiarism: Using the ideas, data, or language of another without specific or proper acknowledgment.
-Example: copying another person’s paper, article, or computer work and submitting it for an assignment, cloning someone else’s ideas without attribution, failing to use quotation marks where appropriate, etc.
+B. Plagiarism: Using the ideas, data, or language of another without specific or proper acknowledgment.
+Examples: copying another person’s paper, article, or work and submitting it for an assignment; using someone else’s ideas without attribution; using AI generated text as your own (e.g., ChatGPT, Google Bard, Bing AI, etc.); failing to use quotation marks where appropriate; etc.

-- Misrepresentation of academic records: Misrepresenting or tampering with or attempting to tamper with any portion of a student’s transcript or academic record, either before or after coming to Monroe College.
-Example: forging a change of grade slip, tampering with computer records, falsifying academic information on one’s resume, etc.
+E. Misrepresentation of academic records: Misrepresenting or tampering with or attempting to tamper with any portion of a student’s transcript or academic record, either before or after coming to Monroe University.
+Examples: forging a transcript or diploma; falsifying academic information (e.g., on one’s resume, LinkedIn profile, etc.); tampering with computer records; etc.

 Copyright Policy